lynn288/DisasterML/README.md

 If "processedNaturalDisasters.csv" does not exist, "dataProcessing.py" is executed to process the raw data.

 **2. Model Training:**
-If the trained model file does not exist, "modelTrainer.py" is executed to train the model.
+If the trained model files does not exist, "modelTrainer.py" is executed to train the model.

 **3. Launching the GUI:**
 Finally, "simpleGui.py" is launched.